Exchange Database Stuck in Disconnected and Resynchronizing? Try this.

 Causes of the error

-The reasons behind this issue of Exchange database stuck in the disconnected and resynchronizing state could be many.
+The reasons behind this issue of the Exchange database being stuck in the disconnected and resynchronizing state could be many.
 Some of the possible reasons could be:

-• Storage space shortage in the secondary server
+• Lack of storage space in the backup server

 • Blocked TCP/UDP ports